dxw/playbook/_includes/sections/working-here/your-pay-pension-and-other-benefits.md

 ##### How to request TOIL?

-Using BreatheHR similar to the way that you request holiday there is a TOIL drop down, please write a note as to why you are requesting the leave and this will be approved by a member of the HR team.
+Using BreatheHR similar to the way that you request holiday, there is a TOIL drop down, please write a note as to why you are requesting the leave and this will be approved by a member of the HR team.
 Please note this will not deduct from your holiday allowance shown on your BreatheHR dashboard.

 #### Sickness